Abstract analogues of flux as symplectic invariants: Families of objects

 $A^{\mathit{tw}}$ is an $A_\infty$-category with the same general properties as $A$, and which contains $A$ as a full subcategory.
 It is closed under shifts and mapping cones, and is characterized up to quasi-equivalence as the minimal enlargement with this property.
 In our formulation, it also admits a canonical operation of tensoring a given object with a finite-dimensional vector space.

 \begin{remark} Suppose that we allow only trivial one-dimensional spaces $F^i = R$.
-The resulting objects, which can be written more concisely as $X = \bigoplus_{i \in I} X^i[-\sigma^i]$, form a quasi-equivalent full subcategory of $A^{\mathit{tw}}$.
-We prefer the more general form \eqref{eq:formal-sum} since it is better suited to later generalizations. \end{remark}
+The resulting objects, which can be written more concisely as $X = \bigoplus_{i \in I} X^i[-\sigma^i]$, form a full $A_\infty$-subcategory, which is quasi-equivalent to all of $A^\oplus$ (and if one equips them with a differential, the same holds for $A^{\mathit{tw}}$).
+We prefer the form \eqref{eq:formal-sum} since it is better suited to later generalizations. \end{remark}

 There is a different approach to formal enlargements, through $A_\infty$-modules \cite{keller99}.
 Write $C$ for the differential graded category of complexes of $R$-vector spaces whose cohomology is of finite total dimension.
 A (right) $A$-module with finite cohomology is an $A_\infty$-functor $A^{\mathit{opp}} \rightarrow C$.
 Concretely, such a module $M$ assigns to each $X \in \mathit{Ob}\,A$ a graded vector space $M(X)$, together with structure maps